 An introduction to the basic structure and function of the human body.
-In conjunction with classroom instruction, the anatomy lab component for this course includes state of the art technology via BodyViz virtual 3D anatomy software to further explore and understand the human anatomy.
-Three hour lecture, one hour pre-lab, three hour laboratory; lecture and lab must be taken concurrently.
+In conjunction with classroom instruction, the anatomy lab component for this course includes state of the art technology via BodyViz virtual 3D anatomy software to further explore and understand human anatomy.
+Three hour lecture, one hour pre-lab, three hour laboratory lecture and lab must be taken concurrently.
 Recommended, but not required prerequisite: CHM 121.
-Lecture (3 credits) and laboratory (1 credit).
+Lecture (4 credits) and laboratory (4 credits).